 Same Sex First Wedding Dance

 A quick Google search will show tons of blogs about LGBTQ+ first dance songs.
-That is a great thing, as not so long ago, the LGBTQ+ community wasn’t represented enough in the wedding industry and some would say it still isn’t.
-However, when it comes to choosing the song that you will dance to for the first time as a married couple, I’m not sure sexuality, gender or stereotypes are necessarily part of that decision.
+This is great, as often the LGBTQ+ community isn’t represented enough in the wedding industry.
+However, when it comes to choosing your first dance song, does sexuality, gender or stereotype come into it?
 The best first dance song for you will be one that is special to you as a couple.
-Some couples have an ‘our’ song, but if not, you can sit down together and write a list of ideas, evoked from happy memories or songs that remind you of each other.
+Some couples have an ‘our’ song, but if not, you can sit down together and write a list.
+Use ideas evoked from happy memories or songs that remind you of each other.

 There are definitely not ‘first dance songs for straight couples’ and ‘first dance songs for gay couples’.
-However, some songs may resonate with you lyrically, such as those that only refer to she (for brides & brides) or he (for grooms & grooms).
-And then there’s the gender neutral songs, for example, Thinking Out Loud by Ed Sheeran which is by far the most popular first dance song in recent years, makes absolutely no reference to the he/she pronoun at all.
+However, some might be lyrically appropriate and only refer to she (for wife & wife to be) or he (for husband & husband to be).
+There are gender neutral songs, such as Thinking Out Loud by Ed Sheeran, that doesn’t reference to the he/she pronoun.

 Gay Wedding Dance – A Celebration Of Love

 Your first dance shows the gravity of your love in a really celebratory way.
 It can reflect your personalities and the type of relationship you have.
-The dance floor is a space that you have creative ownership of, as you can choose the mood of the moment with music and lighting.
-All first dances are a celebration, but the reality is that a straight couple is likely to have had less challenges than a gay couple.
-Perhaps not within the current relationship, but certainly growing up and navigating the path of life, which for a gay person is often not the easiest path to navigate.
-And that is why gay wedding dances are so fantastic, they celebrate overcoming all the challenges life has thrown at you and sees you coming out the other end triumphant, ridiculously happy, head over heels in love, married to your perfect person!
-Music is a huge part of the LGBTQ+ community and so many couples will naturally want to reflect that when they celebrate their love for each other, by choosing iconic tunes.
+The dance floor is a space that you have creative ownership of.
+You can choose the mood of the moment with music and lighting.
+Sadly the reality is that same sex couples may have had more challenges than straight couples.
+Perhaps not within the current relationship, but possibly with growing up and navigating the path of life.
+This is why gay wedding dances are so fantastic, they celebrate overcoming all the challenges life has thrown at you.
+They celebrate your moment, triumphant, ridiculously happy, head over heels in love, married to your perfect person!
+Music is a huge part of the LGBTQ+ community.
+Many couples will naturally want to reflect that when they celebrate their love for each other.